pastelnetwork/pastel-electron-wallet/README.md

 If you don't have one, PastelWallet will start its embedded pasteld node.

-Additionally, if this is the first time you're running PastelWallet or a pasteld daemon, PastelWallet will download the Pastel params (~777 MB) and configure `pastel.conf` for you.
+Additionally, if this is the first time you're running PastelWallet or a pasteld daemon, PastelWallet will download the Pastel params and configure `pastel.conf` for you.

 ## Compiling from source